-"Twenty years ago, global financial institutions didn't think about gathering input from anyone but government officials," Tilla says.
-"We know now that in developing countries, creating policy based on the community's desires minimizes the chances of policy leading to conflict.
+"It is often said that there can be no development without peace, and no peace without development," Tilla says.
+"Sustainable economic growth is a major part of building peace.
+Twenty years ago, global financial institutions didn't think about gathering input from anyone but government officials.
+We know now that in developing countries, creating policy based on the community's desires minimizes the chances of policy leading to conflict."

-Before joining the IMF in 2007, he held positions at the World Economic Forum, the World Bank, and the United Nations Development Program.
+Before joining the IMF in 2007, he held positions at the World Economic Forum, the World Bank and the United Nations Development Program.